jrodriigues/statisticsMU123/README.md

 "statisticsFromTXT.py" is a simple program designed to test the above program by using data from .txt files.

-I had this idea from using Dotplotter, I found interesting the idea of creating a program that would give me the exact same information.
+I had this idea from using Dataplotter, I found interesting the idea of creating a program that would give me the exact same information.

 The next updates will add the Standard Deviation and also rounding to 2 d.p.